Stories

 Foraging for fiddleheads

-Tak Ishiwata, owner and chef at Basho restaurant remembers the limited food selection in stores when he was growing up in St. John's and searching for wild ingredients in the fields or bogs to expand their food options.
+Tak Ishiwata, owner and chef of Basho Restaurant, remembers the limited food selection in stores when he was growing up in St. John’s.
+He recounts how he foraged for wild ingredients to expand his family’s food options.

 Tak Ishiwata is a Newfoundland-born chef of Japanese heritage.
-He is the owner and chief chef of Basho Restaurant, well known for its fusion cuisine, use of wild local ingredients, and cocktails.
+He is the owner and chef of Basho Restaurant in St. John’s, well known for its fusion cuisine, use of wild local ingredients, and cocktails.

 Food Family Culture Challenges Education Cooking Grocery Nature Play